PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

 ```

-<b>Note:</b> The parameters in the configuration file are the initialization parameters of the production line.
-If you want to change the initialization parameters of the general image multi-label classification production line, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
+<b>Note:</b> The parameters in the configuration file are the initialization parameters of the pipeline.
+If you want to change the initialization parameters of the general image multi-label classification pipeline, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
 At the same time, CLI prediction also supports passing in the configuration file, and you can specify the path of the configuration file with `--pipeline`.

 ## 3. Development Integration/Deployment
-If the production line meets your requirements for inference speed and accuracy, you can proceed with development integration/deployment directly.
+If the pipeline meets your requirements for inference speed and accuracy, you can proceed with development integration/deployment directly.

-If you need to apply the production line directly in your Python project, you can refer to the example code in [2.2 Python Script Integration](#22-python脚本方式集成).
+If you need to apply the pipeline directly in your Python project, you can refer to the example code in [2.2 Python Script Integration](#22-python脚本方式集成).

 In addition, PaddleX also provides three other deployment methods, detailed as follows:

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have stringent standards for the performance metrics of deployment strategies (especially response speed) to ensure efficient system operation and smooth user experience.
 Therefore, PaddleX provides a high-performance inference plugin, aiming to deeply optimize the performance of model inference and pre/post-processing, achieving significant acceleration of the end-to-end process.
 For detailed high-performance inference processes, please refer to [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service Deployment</b>: Service deployment is a common form of deployment in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
-PaddleX supports multiple production line service deployment solutions.
-For detailed production line service deployment processes, please refer to [PaddleX Service Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports multiple pipeline service deployment solutions.
+For detailed pipeline service deployment processes, please refer to [PaddleX Service Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below is the API reference for basic service deployment and multi-language service call examples: